EN language

 The energy transition is essential to limit global warming to 1.5 degrees Celsius, requiring the expansion of renewable energies and the reduction of fossil fuels, in addition to bringing economic and social benefits, including job creation and gender equity.

-What is energy transition?
+What is an energy transition?

 How should the energy transition take place?